ericgundrum/squidhall/docs/tutorial-content-module-files.md

 This is a template for creating new content module files.
 The values in upper-case need to be replaced with actual values.
 Note that elements inside of JSON array sections (the areas surrounded by square brackets, '[]') or object sections (the areas surrounded by curly brackets, '{}') must be separated by commas *except for the last element*.
 The most common mistakes made when copying and pasting JSON elements is forgetting to add a comma to middle elements or forgetting to remove the comma on the last element.

+This template includes object resources and object placements (for tables or plinths), which are not included in the tutorial steps above.
+Please remove them when following the tutorial; however, when using this template for real content modules involving tables with objects or plinths you will need to retain them.

 For a detailed explanation of what each JSON element means, see 'Annotated Example Content Module' below.
 For a complete example of a content module see 'Full Example Content Module File' below.

 	{